-- Focus stacking how to shoot the stack, process the images, and then stack them - How to use tripods and their heads more effectively (we cover ballheads and Wimberley gimbal heads) - Creating your own macro stations equipment, background choices, lights, power packs
+- Focus stacking how to shoot the stack, process the images, and then stack them - Creating your own macro stations equipment, background choices, lights, power packs

 Participating in our nature photography workshop is the perfect way to tremendously improve your nature photography skills and learn about nature while enjoying the beautiful outdoors.
 We teach photography with great passion.
 Be amazed at how much you learn!